A. For immediate assistance send your questions or comments to email@example.com.

 A. We recommend using medicated or non-medicated chick starter feed until they start laying and then you can switch them to a layer feed.
 Do not use corn because it is like candy to them and has very little nutritional value.
 The chick starter feed has the correct nutritional value and is the correct size as well.

 A. This is not recommended because they will peck and bully each other.
-We recommend to wait until full grown to mix the birds so they can defend themselves better.
+We recommend waiting until full-grown to mix the birds so they can defend themselves better.

 A. When ordering straight run your birds will not be sexed.
 You will not know what sex you are receiving.
 Pullets are female birds that range in age from 1 day old to 12 months old.
 A hen is a female bird over 1 year of age.
 Cockerels are male birds that range in age from 1 day old to 12 months old.
 A stag is a male bird that ranges in age from 5 months old to 11 months old.
 A cock is a male over 1 year of age.